-As well as finding out where the CMI currently is, we will look at some of the issues and challenges that the CMI faces – the ones that reflect their ambitions and being the best.
+Within the topic title of our Discussion, we will find out where the CMI currently is, we will look at some of the issues and challenges that the CMI faces – the ones that reflect their ambitions and being the best.
 These may well include their international activities (spreading British soft power overseas – with or without Brexit) ; the changing needs of young people (better access and opportunities – and apprenticeships) and, conversely the over 50s; flexible working and shifting work patterns; growing talent; employee engagement, and the newer one such as mental health issues.
-As Ann said so herself in the CMI’s Management Manifesto in June of last year, “Complex challenges demand collaborative answers”
+As Ann said so herself in the CMI’s Management Manifesto in June of last year, “Complex challenges demand collaborative answers”.

-In addition to supporting its members, CMI encourages management development, carries out research, produces a wide variety of publications on management interests, and publishes the official members’ magazine, Professional Manager.
+The CMI encourages management development, carries out research, produces a wide variety of publications on management interests, and publishes the official members’ magazine, Professional Manager. magazine is circulated to over 80,000 members of the CMI.
 The Institute also engages with government and other public bodies concerning policy on management and business-related issues.
-Professional Manager magazine is circulated to over 80,000 members of the CMI.

 Integral to this commitment is a belief that diversity is the foundation for good leadership and management as it improves financials, creates a better culture and ensures less risky decision-making.
 The CMI reckon that this could add £150bn to the UK Economy for 2025.
 Male managers are 40% more likely to be promoted than women.
 The gender Pay GAP among managers still stands at 23% – £8,964.
 By 2024 the UK will need 1.5 million more female managers and the CMI Women Initiative will help achieve this.
 Target setting and target achievement – where only 8% of managers say that their organisation set gender diversity targets – would help enormously.